 The piece below was brought to our attention by Anthony Deegan, Glenalua Road.
 It is an extract from ‘Sit Down, Guard!’ by Eamonn Gunn.
-(There are a number of inaccuracies in the piece but it gives an overall picture of the event which unfolded.
-One individual was killed, not two, and it took place in July)

 It was August and we were having one of those rare, fine summers.
 The weather had been very warm for weeks, and crowds were flocking to the beaches.
 As quickly as possible we made the journey through the dense holiday traffic to Killiney, where the beach was packed with day-trippers.
 On arrival, I was at once aware of the crowd of onlookers near the water’s edge.
 They were agog at the sight of an elderly, very distressed woman attempting to wade seawards in the shallow waters to reach a small aeroplane which was half submerged some hundred yards off shore.